 souvenirs from Tajikistan

 - soviet memorabilia

-- traditional needlework and pachwork on felt, cotton and wool
+- traditional needlework and patchwork on felt, cotton, and wool

 - Fabrics: Zandona, Alocha (a bright, multi-colored striped fabric from silk and cotton), Bekasam (a multi-color semi-silk fabric with striped, patterned ornament), Brocade silk fabric, Karbos (cotton fabric), Shokhi-kamus (silk dense fabric with rich patterns), Chit (cotton, ornamented fabric)

 - Suzani, an embroidered and decorative tribal textile

 - Gulduzi, gold embroidery made on a pre-drawn pattern (most popular patterns are: Oftob (sun), mavzh (wave), Bulbul (Nightingale), Chashma bulbul (nightingale’s eye), Sadbarg (rose))

 - Zaminduzi, multi-colored ornamentation applied all over the used material

 - Rumol, man’s waste scarf decorated with embroidery of various colors